-As this methodology involves your entire business, you must have enough resources to implement a successful ABS framework.
-Before eliminating your current business model and starting fresh with account based selling, determine if this approach is right for you.
+As this methodology involves your entire business, you must have enough resources to implement account-based selling framework.
+Before eliminating your current business model and starting fresh with account-based model, determine if this approach is right for you.

 1. Who is your average customer?

 Unfortunately, the picture is a little unclear for mid-market customers.
-Experts claim that any deal size less than $50,000 shouldn’t utilize an account based selling framework.
-If you’re a business that offers enterprise solutions, you may already have high-value accounts that are well-suited for ABS.
+Experts claim that any deal size less than $50,000 in lifetime value shouldn’t utilize an account-based selling approach.
+If you’re a business that offers enterprise solutions, you may already have high-value accounts that are well-suited for account based sales.

 2. How long does your sales cycle last?

-An effective account based selling strategy doesn’t happen overnight —the process can take months.
+An effective account-based selling strategy doesn’t happen overnight —the process to come up with a good selling model can take months.
 That said, this approach is better suited for longer sales cycles.
 If your average sales journey lasts for at least three months, ABS may be right for you.